cloudflare/pint/docs/index.md

 - `pint_problems` - this metric is the total number of all problems detected by pint, including those not exported due to the `--max-problems` flag.

-`pint problem` metric can include `owner` label for each rule.
+The `pint problem` metric can include the `owner` label for each rule.
 This is useful to route alerts based on metrics to the right team.
 To set a rule owner add a `# pint file/owner $owner` comment in a file, to set an owner for all rules in that file.
 You can also set an owner per rule, by adding